 First, let’s take a look at the new functionality!
 Although a somewhat small update focused mainly on a hotfix for the Render TOP, TouchDesigner build 2022.29850 also came with an unsuspecting and super useful feature addition for the Particle SOP!

-In the release notes below, a new method has been added to generate particles via Python script without advancing the simulation.
+In the release notes below, a new method has been added to generate particles in TouchDesigner via Python script without advancing the simulation.

 Along with that, the method returns a list of the points it generates, which can then have their attributes modified directly.
 This is a really exciting addition, allowing much easier manipulation of specific sets of particles as they’re generated.
 Later in this post, we’ll look at modifying the position, velocity, and color of each particle via Python code!